tari-project/tari/RFC/src/RFC_0388_BearerTokens.md

 validator node checks that the scope includes 'transfer' and that Alice's public key is set in `from`.

 ### Example 2: Delegation
-Let's continue the example, but in this case Bob wants to allow Carol to spend the funds, so long as Carol pays him a fee.
+Let's continue the example, but in this case Bob wants to allow Carol to spend the funds.

 In this case, Bob creates a token for Carol with the following: